TheoBortoletto/Poster-Cartagena/README.md

 # Poster-Cartagena

-Poster made by Théo Bortoletto for our project,
+Poster made by Théo Bortoletto for our project.